bshack/white-label-router/README.md

         super();
         this.routes = {
             defaultRoute: () => {
-                window.console.log('the defaultRoute executed');
+                //here you would put any view specific logic for the defaultRoute window.console.log('the defaultRoute executed');
             },
             page2: () => {
-                window.console.log('the page2 route executed');
+                //here you would put any view specific logic for the page2 route window.console.log('the page2 route executed');
             }
         };